jfschaefer/spotterbase/spotterbase/sparql/virtuosonotes.md

 Conductor interface: http://localhost:8890/conductor/
 (by default on port 8890)

+Formerly:
 Default admin credentials: `dba`, `dba`.
+Now: Admin password was set to `dba` manually.

 To allow `LOAD` queries, give user `SPARQL` the `SPARQL_UPDATE` role (in Conductor/System Admin/User Accounts).
 Furthermore, add the directory containing the RDF files to `DirsAllowed` in the `virtuoso.ini`.